TOSIT-IO/tdp-website/content/pages/1.discover/4.roadmap/index.en.md

 TDP lib is the orchestration tools used to deploy and operate the TDP platform.
 It is a low level component driven by TDP UI and TDP CLI.

+Current work includes features for [operating a running cluster](https://github.com/TOSIT-IO/tdp-lib/issues/308) such as:

+- Deployment plan should be desynchronized from the actual deployment
+- TDP Lib execution is limited to reading a deployment plan and executes declared operations
+- Deployments can be limited to a single host or a group of host
+- Operations can be launched one host at a time in rolling fashion
+- State of a configuration on a host is stored in a database, whether it's synchronized or stale.

 ## TDP UI